-- This committee advises the Board of Directors regarding the remuneration of Directors and Executive Officers of the Company as well as the remuneration systems for management of domestic insurance companies in which the Company has direct investments.
-In fiscal 2019, the Committee has seven members made up of all five outside directors, the Chairman of the Board and the President. - From the perspective of making effective discussions to strengthen corporate governance at the Remuneration Committee, policy for remuneration of Directors and Executive Officers is added to the deliberation items.
-It has been clarified that the Remuneration Committee shall meet at least once a year. - · In fiscal 2018, the Remuneration Committee met four times. - For an overview of the process of determining remuneration, see the "Disclosure Regarding Policies for Determining Amount of Remuneration and Method of Calculation," below.
+- · This committee advises the Board of Directors regarding the remuneration of Directors and Executive Officers of the Company as well as the remuneration systems for management of domestic insurance companies in which the Company has direct investments.
+In fiscal 2020, the Committee has 8 members made up of all 5 outside directors, the Chairman of the Board, the Vice Chairman of the Board and the President. - · From the perspective of making effective discussions to strengthen corporate governance at the Remuneration Committee, policy for remuneration of Directors and Executive Officers is added to the deliberation items.
+It has been clarified that the Remuneration Committee shall meet at least once a year. - In fiscal 2019, the Remuneration Committee met twice. - For an overview of the process of determining remuneration, see the "Disclosure Regarding Policies for Determining Amount of Remuneration and Method of Calculation," below.

-[Audit & Supervisory Board Member]
+Audit & Supervisory Board Member]

-1 ,

 Establishment of Board of Auditors Established

 Maximum Number of Audit & Supervisory 6

 Board Member Stipulated in Articles of

 Incorporation

 Number of Audit & Supervisory Board 4

-Member